Automattic/vip-go-ci/README.md

 `vip-go-ci.php` exits with different UNIX exit codes depending on what problems were found and if any system issues were encountered:

 * Code `0`: Normal, no errors were found in the code scanned and no fatal system errors were encountered.
 There could have been warnings found in the code, though.
+* Code `230`: Commit specified is not associated with any pull request.
 * Code `249`: Scanning exceeded maximum time allowed.
 * Code `250`: Scanning was completed, but some errors were found in the code.
 * Code `251`: Exiting due to a system problem.